scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Blosc is a high-performance compressor optimized for binary data.
 Its design enables faster transmission of data to the processor cache than the traditional, non-compressed, direct memory fetch approach using an OS call to ``memcpy()``.
 This can be helpful not only in reducing the size of large datasets on-disk and in-memory, but also in accelerating memory-bound computations, which are typical in big data processing.

 Blosc uses the blocking technique :cite:`FA10-starving-cpus` to minimize activity on the memory bus.
 The technique divides datasets into blocks small enough to fit in the caches of modern processors, where compression/decompression is performed.
-Blosc also takes advantage of SIMD (SSE2, AVX2, NEON…) and multi-threading capabilities in modern multi-core processors to maximize the compression/decompression speed.
+Blosc also takes advantage of single-instruction multiple-data streams (SIMD), like SSE2, AVX2, NEON… and multi-threading capabilities in modern multi-core processors to maximize the compression/decompression speed.

 In addition, using the Blosc compressed data can accelerate memory-bound computations when enough cores are dedicated to the task.
 Figure :ref:`sum-precip` provides a real example of this.